waagsociety/citysdk-ld/about/index.md

 This endpoint is hosted and maintained by [{{ site.data.endpoint.organization }}]({{ site.data.endpoint.homepage }}).

-This endpoint is hosted and maintained by [{{ site.data.endpoint.organization }}]({{ site.data.endpoint.homepage }}).

 Contact us via [e-mail](mailto:{{ site.data.endpoint.email}}).

 For more information on the project and the partner cities, visit the [project website](http://www.citysdk.eu).

 #### What are the terms & conditions?
-This service is considered a useful prototype, offered with a ‘best effort SLA’ and a fair-use policy.
-A sustainable-hosted instance of the API is currently in preparation.
+This service is available, for now, with a ‘best effort SLA’ and a fair-use policy.
+A sustainable-hosted instance of the API is in preparation.

 #### Other questions